overturetool/overturetool.github.io/publications/books/index.md

 layout: default
 title: Overture Books
 ---
-# Current Books on VDM
+# Books on VDM

 This page supports the use of two current texts on the Vienna Development Method (VDM) and in addition the the book on co-modelling and co-simulation with the Crescendo tool using the VDM-RT dialect.

-The following two books are also avaliable in Japanese:
+The following two books are also available in Japanese:

 1. "Modelling Systems" (Fitzgerald & Larsen, second edition, 2009) is the main guide to the principles and practice of system modelling in VDM.
 It assumes no prior knowledge of formal modelling techniques.
 2. "Validated Designs" (Fitzgerald, Larsen, Mukherjee, Plat & Verhoef, 2005) covers the extended object-oriented version VDM and assumes some basic knowledge of o-o systems.